 - TECHNOLOGY: Some prospective home watch clients feel that their Wi-Fi thermostat and video cameras are enough to get them by when they are away.
 While those are very good devices to utilize, they should never replace a trusted home watch professional from visiting your home to conduct a home watch inspection/check.
 Those devices are great if you have a temperature/humidity spike or if there is criminal activity at your home.
 However, those devices won’t know if a significant roof leak was to occur in your back bedroom ceiling.
-If the leak happened today, and we had several days of heavy summer rain, what kind of water damage could be sustained in 7 days or in 14 days?
+If the leak happened today, and we had several days of heavy summer rain, what kind of water damage would be sustained in 7 days or in 14 days?
 Again, this is another reason to utilize a weekly home watch service.

 - WHAT IFS: No one wants to spend money on “what ifs”.
 Unfortunately, if you are not prepared for the “what ifs”, then you could be stuck with the “could haves, would haves, and should haves” after the fact.
 I view home watch as a necessity in an unoccupied or vacant home.
 Home watch is a risk mitigation service, and having a home watch service is essentially like an insurance policy.
 No one likes to pay for insurance, but when something does go wrong, you are sooo glad you have it!
 If you truly stop and think about the kind of investment your Florida home is, then home watch is a no-brainer.
 If you are going to utilize home watch, then I would strongly encourage you to utilize a weekly home watch service.